alexanderjarvis/play-jongo/README.md

 	  "uk.co.panaxiom" %% "play-jongo" % "0.7.0-jongo1.0"
 	)

-*__Note:__ because there were issues reported due to incompatibilities of Play 2.2!, bson4jackson and the current version of jackson, you might actually want to use the following dependencies:*
+*__Note related to play-jongo with Play 2.2:__ because there were issues reported due to incompatibilities of Play 2.2!, bson4jackson and the current version of jackson, you might actually want to use the following dependencies:*

 	val appDependencies = Seq(